MicrosoftDocs/MIMDocs/MIMDocs/PlanDesign/capacity-planning-guide.md

 While working on MIM policy configuration objects, you should also consider the following:

 - Will you be provisioning foreign security principles across multiple Active Directory Domain Services (AD DS) forests?
-Doing so will generate additional workflows and requests, which results in additional load on the system.
+Doing so will generate more workflows and requests, which results in additional load on the system.

 - Will you use codeless provisioning?
 If so, this affects the number of expected rules entries, as well as associated requests and workflows in the system.